CaOaC/Mitosis/README.md

 - Simulates the formation process of motor-driven chromosome structure
-- Supports both sequence-dependent and distance-dependent motor grabbing probabilities
+- Supports both purely sequence-distance-dependent and domain-specific spatial-distance-dependent motor grabbing probabilities
-- Supports constant-force stretching of chromosome
+- Supports constant-force stretching of the chromosome
-- Implements Condensin I / II motor activity models
+- Implements Condensin I / II motor activity models with residence
 - Compatible with OVITO for visualization of `.dump` and `.data` trajectory files

 ## 📦 Dependencies